jburos/n-of-1-sample-size/Review-simtest-no-motivation-effect.md

 ### Prior on `b_Intercept`

-The `Intercept` term defines the proportion of the population in the 15-day study length meeting the criteria for a “sufficient” response.
-Here, response is defined as rate of study completion.
+The `Intercept` term defines the proportion of the population in the 15-day study length completing the study.
+By “study completion”, we mean that these participants satisfy the minimum criteria for an evaluable response.

 I have put a fairly narrow prior centered at the 20%
 mark: